- Credit Requirements

 Plan of Study

-Each student is responsible for developing a Plan of Study as early as possible during the first few months in residence, to be submitted to the Graduate College no later than the second semester in residence.
-The Plan of Study identifies
+Each student is responsible for developing a Plan of Study within the first months enrolled in the program.
+The Plan of Study must be submitted to the Graduate College no later than the second semester.
+The Plan of Study identifies:

 - Courses the student intends to transfer from other institutions;

 - Courses already completed at The University of Arizona which the student intends to apply toward the graduate certificate; and

 - Additional course work to be completed to fulfill certificate requirements.